Vocal and Operatic

 - Song classes: intimate class sizes mean you get the chance to perform on a regular basis.

-- Languages: Italian, and from 2nd year onwards, French, German and Russian (optional).
+- Languages: Italian, and from year 2 onward, French, German and Russian (optional).

 - Stagecraft, Movement and Yoga classes.